KevinTungDHR/Relay/bugs.md

 ems are good for consistent padding
 NavLinks > Links if you need to pass class data withRouter is great to pass history info

+Creating a separate function inside a class to render conditionally works great but it doesn't work if you do a if assignment in the render.
+It doesn't break but it doesn't render correctly